aramette/otu2ot/README.md

 (http://oligotyping.org), as a way to exploring microbial patterns through subtle nucleotide variation within 16S rRNA gene sequences.

-To directly use the package into your R session, use the files:
+To directly use the package into your R session, use any of the files:
 		* otu2ot_x.y.tar.gz (UNIX)
 		* otu2ot_x.y.zip (WINDOWS)